Main

 Volunteer Activity Leave

-To harness employees' participation in social contribution activities, we provide five additional days of annual paid leave to promote employees' volunteer activities.
+To harness employees' participation in social contribution activities, Mitsui provides five additional days of annual paid leave to promote employees' volunteer activities.

 Employee Initiative (1): Voice of an Employee Who Has Taken Volunteer Activity Leave